 Coming up with a domain name for a website can be hard.
 With so many top-level domains already accounted for, it can be hard to find one that fits with what you want to create.
 First, you have to think of an original name and make sure it’s not too competitive for SEO ranking.
 Then you have to figure out if your idea is open and available for you to buy.

 Many common domain names have been taken, but don’t let this discourage you.
 Business name generators and domain name search apps show you what names are open and can give you options you might not think of on your own.

 If you’re struggling to come up with the perfect domain name, don't worry — we’ve got you covered!
 We've put together a comprehensive list of popular domain name generators to help you find a memorable name for your website.
 Check out these 19 domain name generators that will unleash a flood of creative website names for you.

-16 domain name generators to find your next domain
+19 domain name generators to find your next domain

-The top-level domain options go even further, letting you choose domain extensions according to industry categories like business, technology, and marketing.
-You get a lot of control in shaping the results of your search.
-Namecheap seems to work better when entering in full domain names, rather than keywords, so keep that in mind when using it.
+The top-level domain options go even further, letting you choose domain extensions according to industry categories like business, technology, and marketing; these options give you a lot of control in shaping the results of your search.
+Namecheap works better when entering full domain names rather than keywords, so keep that in mind when using it.

-3. Name Ideas Generator
+2. Name Ideas Generator

 As far as brand recognition goes, GoDaddy may be the Coca-Cola of domain name registration.